Trusted WordPress tutorials, when you need them most.

 How to Move GoDaddy Website Builder Site to WordPress

-In this article, we will show you how to move a GoDaddy website builder site to WordPress by manually transferring your data to your new site.
+In this step-by-step guide, we’ll show you how to move your GoDaddy site to WordPress without losing content or confusing your visitors.

 Migrating from GoDaddy website builder to WordPress

-Note: This article has a lot of manual steps, which can be time-consuming depending on the size of your website.
-There is no export tool to move your site from GoDaddy Website Builder, so just be aware the process can be pretty involved.
+Note: This article has many manual steps, which can be time-consuming depending on the size of your website.
+There is no export tool to move your site from GoDaddy Website Builder, so just be aware that the process can be pretty complicated.

 Step 0: Getting Started

-That being said, let’s start moving your site from GoDaddy Website Builder to WordPress.
+Now that you’ve picked your hosting plan, let’s walk through the steps to move your site from GoDaddy Website Builder to WordPress.

-Due to lack of export tools, you’ll need to manually download your data to your computer.
+Since GoDaddy doesn’t offer export tools, you’ll need to save everything manually to your computer.

 Option 1.
 Download Images and Content Manually

-To save images, simply right-click on an image and select ‘Save image as…’ option.
+To save an image, right-click on it and choose ‘Save image as…’

 Save images to your computer